Baluran

 Practicalities

-• Getting there: Buses from Banyuwangi and Asembagus, or you could hire a car (expensive here).
+• Getting there: For domestic flights from or to East Java, such as the airports in Surabaya, Malang and Banyuwangi, we recommend Baolau.
+Buses from Banyuwangi and Asembagus, or you could hire a car (expensive here).

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Baluran information pack can be downloaded here.